The Disclosure and Barring Service (DBS) checks the criminal records background of people who wish to work with children and vulnerable groups.

 If you are an Irish citizen:

-We will need to see your original Irish Passport or Irish Passport Card; this must be in your current legal name.
+If you hold an expired Irish Passport, we will need to see your original Irish Passport in Person.
+Please note: Your UK Passport must be in your full current legal name.

 OR